What the Hail? The Basics of Assessing a Property for Hail Damage

 The best way to determine the size of the hailstones that impacted any given property is by measuring spatter marks.
 Spatter marks are aesthetic blemishes commonly created by hailstone impacts, which are characterized by the removal of microbial growth and/or oxidization of the material surface resulting in anomalies that vary in color when compared with adjacent areas that were not impacted by hail.
 Spatter marks are temporary aesthetic conditions that will fade over time and do not constitute damage to oxidized metal and wood surfaces.
 Although not considered damage, these spatter marks can provide an indicator of the size and directionality of recent hail.

 As shown in the photos below, a spatter mark is typically shaped somewhat like an asteroid flying through space.
-They typically have a rounded head caused by the first impact of the hailstone, and a fleeting tail caused by the hailstone breaking apart upon impact.
+They typically have a rounded head caused by the first impact of the hailstone and a fleeting tail caused by the hailstone breaking apart upon impact.
 The best way to approximate the size of the hailstone is to measure the diameter of the rounded head of the spatter mark.

 By knowing the approximate diameter of the hailstones the property was exposed to, one can then begin to make educated determinations as to what materials might have been damaged by the hailstorm.

-How to Inspect Hail Damage On Property
+How to Perform a Hail Damage Assessment on Property

 In addition to determining the size of the hailstones that were experienced on-site, spatter marks are a great way to determine the directionality of a hailstorm.
-Typically, storms move through an area in a particular direction, and as such, it is common for damage created by the hailstones contained within a storm system to impact either one or perhaps two adjacent elevations across any given property.
+Typically, storms move through an area in a particular direction, and as such, it is common for the damage created by the hailstones contained within a storm system to impact either one or perhaps two adjacent elevations across any given property.
 While all horizontal exposures are typically impacted, vertical or partially vertical exposures (i.e. walls and roof facets) are typically impacted more severely by the storm if they directly face the oncoming storm.

 For example, if a hailstorm is moving in a west-to-east fashion, as demonstrated below, typically the vertical elevations/facets facing west will be most severely impacted by the storm, while the vertical elevations/facets facing east will endure little to no damage as demonstrated below.
 This occurs because the trajectory of the hailstones is more perpendicular to these surfaces and thus, more energy is imparted to the material by the hailstone.
 Surfaces that are less perpendicular and more parallel to the hailstone’s trajectory typically receive a glancing blow from the hailstone, with much less energy imparted at impact.